-Completed RTA (including the proposed dwelling lease) must be submitted as hard copies, in-person, by mail, or by fax.
+Completed RTA (including the proposed dwelling lease) must be submitted back to the CCHA via DocuSign.

 The family may not submit, and the CCHA will not process, more than one (1) RTA at a time.

 When the family submits the RTA the CCHA will review the RTA for completeness.